xuwangyin/GAT-CIFAR10/README.md

-# Asymmetrical Adversarial Training on CIFAR10
+# Generative Adversarial Training on CIFAR10

 ## Base detector training
 First download and extract model checkpoints.
 This will put the pretrained classifier in a designated location.